 As a kid, neighbors and family are the best way for you to start to earn money.
 Offer your neighbors to take out the trash, sweep the driveway, vacuum the house, etc. for a fee.
 I, for one, would definitely pay any entrepreneurial kid who came to my door asking for work, and can guarantee that if you put in some effort in asking around, you will have work (and money!) in no time.

 3. Pull Weeds

 No adult likes pulling weeds.
 It's probably a fact.
-It's annoying and time consuming and hurts our old people backs.
+It's annoying and time-consuming and hurts our old people backs.
 You kids, however, are young and full of energy, so pulling weeds isn't going to be a hard job at all.
 Depending on the area, you could earn $10 or more per hour pulling weeds from yards.

 4. Mow Lawns

 If you're old enough, and if your parents approve, mowing lawns is a definite money-maker, especially in the spring and summer.
-Grass is always growing, so lawns are always needing mowed.
+Grass is always growing, so lawns are always needing to be mowed.
 Ask around for local prices based on yard size, and then offer to beat the lowest price.

 5. Rake Leaves